RiwanC/SpecEdit/Readme.md

 -	The basic features of an IDE (edition, verification);
 -	A custom user experience (with programming aids) and graphical input;
 -	Rendering with mathematical notations;
--	Although graphical, an underlying plain text support for interoperability (in the form of a paste handler, text generators and a custom persistence model);
+-	Although graphical, an underlying plain text support for interoperability (in the form of a paste handler, text generators and a custom persistence model).

 How to build a standalone 'SpecEdit' IDE for your OS ?